Liam-Weitzel/Impasse/docs/demo.md

 You can suppress the check by adding `-o "StrictHostKeyChecking=no"` to the call above.

-As this server runs only on hardware with limited ressources we are restricting the access a bit:
+As this server runs on hardware with limited ressources we are restricting the access a bit:
 - The server accepts only 30 users being logged in at once.
 - You will be kicked from the server if you do nothing for 90 seconds.